kubevirt/user-guide/docs/operations/containerized_data_importer.md

     Use "virtctl options" for a list of global command-line options (applies to all commands).

-“virtctl image-upload” works by creating a DataVolume of the requested size, sending an `UploadTokenRequest` to the `cdi-apiserver`, and uploading the file to the `cdi-uploadproxy`.
+`virtctl image-upload` works by creating a DataVolume of the requested size, sending an `UploadTokenRequest` to the `cdi-apiserver`, and uploading the file to the `cdi-uploadproxy`.